ScienceGamez/pysimgame/docs/source/modding/index.rst

 PySimGame has been designed to be fully moddable.

-Nearly everything is written in `Python <https://www.python.org/>`_.
+Nearly all the code is written in `Python <https://www.python.org/>`_.
-It is an easy to learn language, which makes it available for begginers and it is also widely used in the scientific community.
+It is an easy to learn language, which makes it available for begginers and it is also widely used by the scientific community.

 There are several ways to do modding in PySimGame, each having different difficulty level.